mborges-pivotal/artifactory-resource/README.md

 This resource was tested with the [Artifactory] (https://www.jfrog.com/confluence/display/RTF/Running+with+Docker) docker images.

 ## Todo
-* At deployment, it uses artifactory build capabilities.
+* At deployment (out), we should use artifactory build capabilities.
+So concourse becomes first class CI citizen to artifactory
 * clean-up tests
-* use properties concept
+* use properties concept, needed for artifactory build integration
 * improve error handling.
 Not showing the errors.
 E.g. curl without user:password
 * check version sort semantic.
 E.g. 1.0.1 is coming before 1.0.1-rc1 (meaning, is older when in fact is a release).
 Mayb it is fine because we're not supposed to have releases in the same folder (with and without -rc9)